t-ha/reusable-grouped-bar-chart/README.md

 > Specifies which column(s) in the data set to make each bar.
 Accepts an array of objects as a parameter where each key in an object is a column name from the dataset and each value is a corresponding value in that column.

 \# *GroupedBarChart*.**colorScale**(arr)
 > Encodes each bar to it's own color.
-Accepts an array or strings as a parameter where each string is a hexidecimal color value.
+Accepts an array of strings as a parameter where each string is a hexidecimal color value.

 \# *GroupedBarChart*.**xLabel**(str)
 > Sets the label of the x-axis to `str`